Gouthambalaji03/Shop_Easy_Cart/README.md

-# ShopCart - E-commerce Shopping Cart Application
+# Shop Easy Cart- E-commerce Shopping Cart Application

 A modern ReactJS application that allows users to browse products from the Fake Store API and manage their shopping cart through an intuitive modal interface.